-Ned handles the full spectrum of commercial disputes.
-That include contractual claims, shareholder and partnership disputes, warranty, earn-out and other corporate disputes, banking and financial services litigation, aviation disputes, including acting for both airlines and lessors, disputes in the manufacturing, engineering and TMT sectors typically with heavy technical aspects, professional negligence claims and trusts litigation.
+Ned handles the full range of commercial disputes.
+That include contractual claims, shareholder and partnership disputes, warranty, earn-out and other corporate claims, banking litigation, aviation disputes for both airlines and lessors, disputes in the manufacturing, engineering and TMT sectors typically with heavy technical aspects, professional negligence claims and trusts litigation.
 Much of his work has an international dimension.

 Ned leads Trowers' international arbitration team.
 He regularly appears in international arbitration, including before ICC, LCIA, UNCITRAL and ad hoc tribunals.
-Personal recommendations include The Legal 500 for International Arbitration "first-rate" (2016), “fights extremely hard” (2017) and "focused on solutions" (2018).
+Personal recommendations include The Legal 500 for International Arbitration: “fights extremely hard” (2017), "focused on solutions" (2018) and "fantastic" (2019).

 Ned sits as an arbitrator.
 He is a Fellow (FCIArb) of the Chartered Institute of Arbitrators and a member of the LCIA and the CEDR Commercial Arbitrators panel.

-Ned frequently manages litigation in the UK and internationally to safeguard and recover his clients' assets.
+Ned coordinates litigation in the UK and internationally to safeguard his clients' assets.
 He also has significant experience on the defendant side, for example representing the lead defendant in the injunctive phase of the lead UK Madoff litigation, reported at Madoff Securities v Raven & Ors EWHC 3102 (Comm).

 Ned has lectured at the UCL Centre for Ethics & Law and at LCIA and ABA-SIL conferences.
 He teaches a class on international arbitration at City University, London.
 He is a past president of the Litigation Commission of the Association Internationale des Jeunes Avocats.

 Ned writes for The Guardian and The Times newspapers on legal topics.
-He has a long-standing interest in access to justice and consumer protection, including acting as Honorary Legal Adviser at Camden Citizens Advice.
+He has a long-standing interest in access to justice and consumer protection.